Richard-Barrett/SalesforceCLI/README.md

+##SalesforceCLI
 ![Image](https://triking-creative.s3.amazonaws.com/Logos/SalesforceCLI/SalesfroceCLI_A.jpg)

 A CLI Tool for Working with Your Organizations SFDC
 ## Directory Structure
 The overall structure is split into overall interaction within a SalesForce Organization.
 - **[Documentation](https://github.com/Richard-Barrett/SalesforceCLI/tree/master/Documentation)**: contains any and all documentation related to the repository including a man page.